 To define a structure, you must use the struct statement.
-The struct statement defines a new data type, with more than one member for your program.
-The format of the struct statement is this:
+The struct statement defines a new data type, with more than one member.
+The format of the struct statement is as follows:

 '''

 struct [structure tag]

 {

 member definition;

 member definition;

 ...

 member definition;

 } [one or more structure variables];

 '''